Classes & Programs / DanceSummer Dance Intensive- July 2021

 Please note that in order to participate in pointe class en pointe, dancers must be participating in at least two days of ballet classes a week and must attend the ballet class prior to pointe to ensure safety.

 Do female students need to have experience dancing on pointe?

 No, dancers who do not have pointe experience or who do not have a safe floor for pointe work are able to participate in pointe class en flat in their ballet slippers.
 Pointe class will strengthen muscles and technique for both pre-pointers and pointers.

 Do I need to be a current or past participant of MCA to register?

-No, any dancer of an intermediate or advanced level is invited to participate.
-Due to the unique virtual platform dancers from any geographic location are welcome.
-Please note that all classes are listed and happen at Central Standard Time (CST).
+No, any dancer of an intermediate or advanced level that is accepted (through virtual audition or video audition) is invited to participate.
+If in-person boarding and classes are possible, participation numbers may be very limited due to the pandemic.
+For our virtual programs, dancers from any geographic location are welcome.
+Please note that all classes will be listed and happen at Central Standard Time (CST).

 Our program can also serve as a wonderful supplementary program if your home studio is opened up on a part-time basis, but you are looking to expand your training or dance knowledge this summer.
 Unlike with our traditional Summer Intensives we are offering many registration options and we are also happy to discuss pro-ration if one of our pre-arranged packages does not fit your needs.

 Not sure if this program or level is right for you?
 Please contact us at: firstname.lastname@example.org and we will help you find the right right.